IljaMuromec/myFirstReactJS/README.md

-Hi my name is Iljs, this is my first work on ReactJS
+Hi my name is Ilja, this is my first work on ReactJS